Destiny 2: The Witch Queen: Season of the Risen

 Eventually, Saladin learns that the Lucent Hive intends to take control of the Scarlet Keep on Earth's Moon from Xivu Arath's forces, in order to perform a ritual and manifest Savathûn's Throne World on the Moon.
 The Guardian arrives on the Moon to stop the ritual, though the Vanguard is unable to contact Crow for recon assistance.
 Nevertheless, the Guardian succeeds in capturing the Lucent Hive lieutenant, Korosek, Thronebringer, in charge of the ritual.
 They later return to the H.E.L.M. with Saladin, and learn that Crow attempted to shut down the psychic analysis machinery housing the Hive lieutenants, inadvertently killing Caiatl's Psion emissary in the process.
 Caiatl later confronts the Vanguard and demands Crow's life in exchange for the Psion, but Saladin intervenes and offers his own.
 Caiatl accepts and declares Saladin part of her Cabal War Council, giving him the Bracus rank.
 Saladin later contacts the Guardian to notify them of his decision, and reveals that he left his axe behind as a message for Crow.
 Zavala also informs the Guardian that he has decommissioned the psychic analysis program, and has suggested to Caiatl to continue gathering dead Lucent Hive lieutenants for incineration.

 Amidst the ongoing operation, Caiatl requests the Guardian to investigate a rogue Cabal Psion faction who is spreading Darkness-inspired propaganda.
 As she is unable to send her own soldiers, she relies on the Vanguard to deal with the rebel faction.
 The Guardian returns to Mars and clears out the Psion faction's stronghold and takes out its leader, Qabix, the Insurgent.
-Deciphering the propaganda broadcast, Caiatl learns that her father, Emperor Calus, has aligned himself with the Black Fleet and the Witness, and is funding the Psion faction to recruit surviving Red Legion soldiers, promising them salvation.
+Deciphering the propaganda broadcast, Caiatl learns that her father, Emperor Calus, has aligned himself with the Black Fleet and the Witness, and is funding the Psion faction to recruit surviving Red Legion soldiers into the Black Fleet, promising them salvation.
 Over the following weeks, the Guardian is asked to return to the rebel stronghold and continue disrupting the Psions' broadcasts, where they learn of their leader Yirix is responsible for the attempted assassination on Zavala's life during Season of the Chosen as revenge on the Guardians for thwarting the Psion Flayers' efforts with the Sundial on Mercury during Season of Dawn and the Cabal's attempt to crash the Almighty in the Last City during Season of the Worthy.